 Getting started with systemd

-This document describes the simple intro of
+This document describes simple introduction of

 systemd is an init system that provides many powerful features for starting, stopping, reload configuration and managing processes.
 Refer to systemd man page.